AlbertCheong/Albertcheong/README.md

 ## Profile
-A developer from Indonesia, currently a computer science undergraduate.
+A developer from Indonesia, currently a Computer Science Undergraduate.

 Please excuse slow responses...